 PTH is synthesised and secreted by the parathyroid chief cells.
-It is first synthesised as a preprohormone, consisting of an 110-amino acid polypeptide chain.
+It is first synthesised as a preprohormone, consisting of a 110-amino acid polypeptide chain.
 It is then cleaved to a 90-amino acid prohormone, then cleaved again to the active 84-amino acid hormone.
 Smaller fragments with as little as 34 amino acids connected to the N-terminus are responsible for much of the hormonal activity, as PTH has a half-life of <5 minutes 1.

 Calcium and phosphate absorption from bone

 Osteolysis is a rapid phase of calcium and phosphate removal from bones that increases progressively for several hours.
 The osteocytes within the bone, as well as the osteocytes and osteoblasts on the bone surface, are interconnected by long filmy processes called the osteocytic membrane system.
-PTH binds to receptor proteins on the cell membranes of osteocytes and osteoblasts.
-Thereby stimulating calcium pumps in the osteocytic membrane.
+PTH binds to receptor proteins on the cell membranes of osteocytes and osteoblasts, thereby stimulating calcium pumps in the osteocytic membrane.
 Calcium diffuses from the bone fluid into the cell membrane, then out of the cells through pumps on the other side of the cells into the extracellular fluid.
 This is the mechanism by which calcium phosphate salts are removed from amorphous bone crystals 1,2.

-Osteoclast formation and activation is, in contradistinction, a much slower phase that continues for weeks to months.
-Osteoclast progenitor cells are devoid of receptor proteins for PTH; however, they express the RANK (receptor activator of nuclear factor-Kappa B) cell surface receptor.
+Osteoclast formation and activation is, by contradistinction, a much slower phase that continues for weeks to months.
+Osteoclast progenitor cells are devoid of receptor proteins for PTH; however, they express the RANK (receptor activator of nuclear factor-κ B) cell surface receptor.
 PTH-activated osteoblasts express the surface protein RANKL (RANK ligand).
 RANKL ligation to RANK activates a series of downstream signalling pathways that culminate in osteoclast maturation and activation 1,2.

 Calcium excretion and phosphate excretion

-PTH increases renal tubular reabsorption of calcium.
+PTH increases the renal tubular reabsorption of calcium.
 At the same time, it decreases renal phosphate reabsorption.
 Without its effect on the kidneys, continual loss of calcium into the urine would eventually cause calcium depletion in both the extracellular fluid and the bones 1,2.

 Stimulation of 1,25-cholecalciferol synthesis